ClearBlade/snmp-adapter/readme.md

 ## Setup
 ---
-The __snmpAdapter__ adapter is dependent upon the ClearBlade Go SDK and its dependent libraries being installed as well as the Go SNMP library (github.com/soniah/gosnmp).
-The __snmpAdapter__ adapter was written in Go and therefore requires Go to be installed (https://golang.org/doc/install).
+The __snmp-adapter__ adapter is dependent upon the ClearBlade Go SDK and its dependent libraries being installed as well as the Go SNMP library (github.com/soniah/gosnmp).
+The __snmp-adapter__ adapter was written in Go and therefore requires Go to be installed (https://golang.org/doc/install).

 ### Adapter compilation